seth-git/atomicglobalmin/trunk/readme.txt

 E. Transition state searches

 This program can also perform searches for transition states.
 The method used is essentially a random search, but with allowed constraints on the maximum and minimum distances between molecules.
 There are 2 methods for performing a transition state search.
 The first way is to use a simulated annealing input file, and the second way is to place random structures in a simulated annealing optimization file using the -or option (./helper -or).
 With both of these methods, make sure to put 'yes' for the option: 'Search for transition states (random search with every perturbation accepted)'.
 When this option is turned on, the program looks for " 1 imaginary frequencies (negative Signs) " in the Gaussian .log file and will only save .log files with this phrase.
 To summarize, using a simulated annealing input file causes the program to treat the search as a simulated annealing search, except that every perturbation is accepted, so the search is essentially random.
 When using the optimization file, every structure is randomly initialized, so new random structures are not perturbations of previous random structures.
 This is the essential difference between the two methods.

+F. Trouble Shooting

+If you encounter unexpected behavior from the application, here are some things you can do.
+First, check this manual to ensure the software is not performing as designed.
+Second, turn on additional error messages by setting the PRINT_CATCH_MESSAGES constant to 'true' at the top of input.h.
+This may provide additional information to help identify the problem.
+If you believe the problem is related to MPI, you can also turn on the PRINT_MPI_MESSAGES constant at the top of myMpi.h.
+This will print information about the messages being passed between MPI processes.
+If you find a message that seems related to your unexpected behavior, search for the error in the code to learn more about what the application was doing when it generated the error.
+If you find an application error, please submit a bug report with a detailed description of the error, including steps for reproducing it.